Data Warehousing and Business Intelligence

 1. Read Hire table in HireBase: First we get the original OLTP records from the hire table in HireBase.

 2. Get Snapshot Date Key: we get today’s date and convert it into an integer as Snapshot Date Key.
 FactHire is a snapshot fact table.
 A periodic snapshot fact table.
 Which means that every day we populate the fact table with 1000 rows like this:Next week, on Monday 28th May, we insert 1000 rows to the fact table, which is all the rows in the Hire table.
-Then on Tuesday 29thwe insert 1010 rows.
-Because there would be 10 new hire transaction in the Hire table in HireBase system.
+Then on Tuesday 29th May we insert 1010 rows.
+Because there would be 10 new hire transactions in the Hire table in HireBase system.
 The 1000 “old” rows might change as well on Tuesday, not all of them will be the same as Monday.
 Perhaps there are 10 rows which are modified, the amount/fees changed, etc. Whatever the condition of the Hire table on Tuesday, we are taking all rows in put them into our data warehouse.
 And we do this every day.
 We every day, put whatever is in the Hire table into FactHire.
 That’s what Periodic Snapshot fact table means.Hence in a periodic snapshot fact table we have a “Snapshot Date”.
 Meaning: the date when we captured the source table.
 Or, the date when these 1000 rows were inserted into this fact table.
 The value of this snapshot date is today’s date (the date the ETL runs).
 The date the load happens.

 3. Get Customer Key: from Hire table we get the Customer ID which was involved in the hire transaction.
 We then go to the Customer Dimension to get the Customer Key for this Customer ID.